suryapranesh4/Tip-Management-System-Avalanche/README.md

 - Some countries may have strict regulations on the use of cryptocurrency as a mode of payment.
 In such a case, the use of Ether will have to be substituted with that of a Fiat currency.
 - The servers are restricted to adding only the orders they have served.
 They will not be able to add for others as they have to login to the system using their Metamask wallet.
+- This system has been built as a standalone system at this point and is not linked to any legacy system of a restaurant, we for the purpose of this project are required to add some AVAX tokens in the contract while deploying it in order to pay the servers their tips in AVAX.

 ## DATA
 - There is no need to store any Personally Identifiable Information of the servers.